Ayn al-Mulk Multani: In Alauddin's service

-In 1305, an army sent by Alauddin invaded Malwa, and defeated the Paramara forces headed by prime minister Koka.
-It is not clear who commanded this army, but he might have been Multani, as Alauddin later appointed him as the governor of Malwa.
+In 1304-05 (704 AH), ‘Ala’ al-Dīn Khaljī sent an army to Malwa, likely headed by Mūltānī who was subsequently appointed governor of the province.
 Multani played an important role in consolidating Alauddin's rule in Malwa.
-He raided the former Paramara capital Dhara, where he broke the Dhar iron pillar.
 He forced the Paramara vassals of Ujjain, Dhar, and Chanderi to acknowledge Alauddin's suzerainty.
 Subsequently, he invaded Mandu, where the Paramara king Mahalakadeva had taken shelter.
 His army defeated the Paramaras, and killed Mahalakadeva and his son.

 When the Devagiri governor Malik Kafur was recalled to Delhi as the viceroy during Alauddin's sickness, Multani was made the governor of Devagiri.

 In Mubarak Shah's service

 After Alauddin's death, Kafur asked Multani to come to Delhi, but while he was en route, Kafur directed him to Gujarat.
 Kafur had executed Alp Khan, the governor of Gujarat, leading to a revolt in the province, and another general Kamal al-Din Gurg had been killed while trying to suppress the revolt.
 While Multani was on the way to Gujarat, Kafur was killed and Alauddin's son Qutb ud din Mubarak Shah (r.
 1316–1320) seized the throne of Delhi.
 As a result, the nobles accompanying Multani refused to proceed further, and his entourage had to halt at Chittor.
 After a few days, Mubarak Shah ordered them to proceed to Gujarat and end the rebellion, and Multani resumed his march.

 In Gujarat, Multani tried to resolve the situation diplomatically.
 He wrote letters to the rebel leaders, pointing out that Alp Khan's murder had been avenged with Kafur's murder.
 He asked them to end the rebellion, and warned them of serious consequences if they refused to do so.
 Most of the rebels agreed to join his camp.
 Two of the rebels -- Haydar and Zirak -- refused to oblige, and were easily defeated.
 Multani returned to Delhi after establishing peace and order in Gujarat.

 In 1318, the Devagiri governor Yak Lakhi staged a rebellion, and Multani was sent to subjugate him.
 Around this time, he was appointed as the wazir.